-Even though my mom is an amazing cook in her own right, she’d expand her repertoire by adopting someone else’s recipe, like her friend, Elizabeth’s, Layered Taco Salad.
-It was one of those retro, faux-Mexican dishes that us kids loved.
+Even though my mom is an amazing cook in her own right, she’d expand her repertoire by adopting others recipes, like her friend, Elizabeth’s, Layered Taco Salad.
+It was one of those retro, faux-Mexican dishes that we kids loved.
 It combined cooked ground beef, taco seasoning, tubs of sour cream, crushed tortilla chips, shredded cheddar cheese, iceberg lettuce, and olives.
 I remember eating bowls of creamy taco salad as an afterschool snack.

 This healthy taco salad recipe turned into such a hit with my kids that I make it at least once a month – and we rarely have leftovers.
 It’s a shame, because I think Chopped & Layered Taco Salad tastes even better the second day.

 How to make Chopped & Layered Taco Salad even easier!